 The internship site is required to meet all State of Washington internship requirements as delineated in WAC (246-809-221).
 Established internship sites must have a written document that defines the internship program.
 This includes the training goals and objectives for interns and administrative policies and procedures relevant to the intern.
 The expectations of the intern are described clearly, accurately and completely.
-If the site does not have a written document that clearly defines the site's internship program.
+If the site does not have a written document defining the internship program, the student and the site supervisor need to create a document that clearly defines the site's internship program.
 This then needs to be approved by the Seattle School Internship Director.
 If the site does not meet state and Seattle School requirements an internship cannot be pursued at that site.
 A private practice setting is not considered an appropriate site for an internship.